braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/troubleshooting.md

 ## Troubleshooting Scenarios

-### No "Push Registered" Users Showing in the Braze dashboard (Prior to Sending Messages)
+### No "Push Registered" Users Showing in the Braze Dashboard (Prior to Sending Messages)

 Ensure that your app is correctly configured to allow push notifications.
 Common failure points to check include: